danillouz/dans.garden/content/Lambda/Serverless auth.md

 }
 ```

-Here we're only interested in `TOKEN` events because we're implementing a [token based authorizer](#whats-a-lambda-authorizer).
+Here we're only interested in `TOKEN` events because we're implementing a [[#What's a Lambda Authorizer?|token based authorizer]].
 And we can access the value of the `Authorization` request header via the `event.authorizationToken` property.

 Then `require` and call the helper in the Lambda with the APIG HTTP input [event](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format) as an argument: